Meet Richard Rekhy who went from a mid-sized accounting firm to becoming the CEO at KPMG India

 For the first 15 days, it was bad but after that, I got over it.
 To add to my self-confidence, I got an offer from one of the competitors at triple the salary I was getting, and the then Chairman personally wooed me, but I did not take it because I wanted to become a partner at Arthur Andersen.

 The ability to bounce back even stronger by working harder such that all the disappointments of that one year were more than made up in the next few years.
-The one big lesson I learnt that we should prepare ourselves to run marathons.
+The one big lesson I learned is that we should prepare ourselves to run marathons.

 Throughout my career, I have handled different roles.
-Each role had its own deliverable, different sets of challenges, and issues.
+Each role had its own deliverable and different sets of challenges and issues.

 The strategy and approach needed to deal with each role had to be very different.
 However, one quality that helped me sail through was humility and my ability to connect with my team and understand their challenging behavior with teams and understanding their challenges.